-Guided relaxation and meditation helps your child develop mindfulness and the ability to calm and relax their body and mind at will.
+It’s also a form of mindfulness meditation.
 Meditation has many benefits for kids.
 And these scripts make wonderful tools to help them develop a lifelong appreciation for the power of mindfulness.

 Guided imagery in therapy can improve both emotional and physical health.
 That’s why we love empowering children and teens with these meditations.
 They can relieve stress and anxiety, improve self-esteem, and help kids feel great (mind, body, and spirit).
 Many parents also find their child displays a more positive mental attitude at school and at home.

-Browse the topics below to see which guided relaxation script will most benefit your child.
+Browse the topics below to see which visual imagery script will most benefit your child.
 The titles in this section lead to posts on our website where you can read them aloud to your child from your tablet or phone.

-Or if you prefer to download and print them, you’ll find PDF versions of these guided imagery scripts when you subscribe below.
+Or if you prefer to download and print them, you’ll find PDF versions of these scripts when you subscribe below.

 Inner Rainbow Chakra Meditation